Memphis Main Street

 1918 Main-Madison

 To lure shoppers back to the city, Main Street was converted into a pedestrian mall between Poplar Avenue and Peabody Place.
-This was inaugurated in 1976 with great fanfare by President Gerald Ford.
-Since that time, new restaurants, shops and condos have sprung up in renovated historic buildings and this is indeed revitalizing downtown.
-The trolley system, a mainstay of downtown transportation, was reinstated in 1973.
+Named "Mid-America Mall", it was inaugurated in 1976 with great fanfare by President Gerald Ford.
+It was not successful.
+The trolley system, a mainstay of downtown transportation, was reinstated in 1993.
 The vintage trolleys were purchased mostly from Melbourne and Lisbon - two cities noted for their trolleys.
-It has taken time, but Main Street is beginning to become the busy street it once was.
-Sadly, this Renaissance was not soon enough to save more of the classic Memphis architecture.
-In 1982 the Memhis Main Historic District was placed on the National Register of Historic Places.
+It has taken time, but Main Street is slowly beginning to become the busy street it once was.
+Now, new restaurants, shops and condos have sprung up in renovated historic buildings and this is indeed revitalizing downtown.
+Sadly, this Renaissance was not soon enough to save more of the classic downtown architecture.
+In 1982 the Memphis Main Historic District was placed on the National Register of Historic Places.

 1921 Main-McCall